Lower Cape May Regional brings home Mock Trial state championship

 “It was definitely weird at first, kind of just like what real lawyers were dealing with,” Frey said.

-He said that, just like in real courtrooms, the lawyers in Mock Trial learn to utilize the space during a trial, from body language to where they are standing.
+He said that, just like in real courtrooms, the lawyers in Mock Trial learn to use the space during a trial, from body language to where they are standing.

 After winning the county competition in January against Cape May County Technical High School, Lower Cape May Regional beat Mainland Regional and Kingsway Regional on its way to the state championship.

-Bakely-Marino, who has been on and off with the program at Lower Cape May Regional for the last 30 years, said she was set to retire from coaching at the end of last year, but agreed to do it this year keeping a promise to Frey’s mother, who died last spring.
+Bakley-Marino, who has been on and off with the program at Lower Cape May Regional for 30 years, said she was set to retire from coaching at the end of last year but agreed to do it this year to keep a promise to Frey’s mother, who died last spring.

-Frey said that he hopes that the school’s win will be a boost to the Mock Trial team next year.
+Frey said he hopes the school’s win will be a boost to the Mock Trial team next year.

 “It’s my hope that seeing the success that we’ve had at LCMR, moving forward there’s going to be a lot of kids who are excited to get involved,” he said.

-Principal Larry Ziemba said the high school is very proud of its mock trial team becoming state champions.
+Principal Larry Ziemba said the high school is proud of its Mock Trial team becoming state champions.

 “This year’s team is a special group of students who have worked numerous hours together to make this happen.
-Congratulations to all the team members and Mrs. Bakley-Marino for winning the title and the best of luck competing in national tournament,” Ziemba said.
+Congratulations to all the team members and Mrs. Bakley-Marino for winning the title, and the best of luck competing in the national tournament,” Ziemba said.